What you need to know about the ‘Hello can you hear me’ telephone scam

 So no matter which way you look at it, as for this particular ‘Hello can you hear me’ telephone scam, there doesn’t appear to be any plausible way that this scam could be used to extract money from unsuspecting victims which is good news for us all.

 - Learn more about the latest SCAM that has hit Australia hard: The infected computer phone scam

 - Sick of getting Telemarketing calls?
 Learn how you can stop telemarketing calls in Australia

 - Not all call centres are bad!!!
-Read: Top 8 myths about working in a call centre
+Read the top 8 myths about working in a call centre